-9. Click the Proceed using AutoRg button to proceed to the Normalized Kratky Plot window using RAW's automatic fitting for Rg.
+- 9. Click the Proceed using AutoRg button to proceed to the Normalized Kratky Plot window using RAW's automatic fitting for Rg. - 10.
+By default, the plot is the Dimensionless R_g plot.
+Use the dropdown "Plot" menu at the top to select the Normalized (by I(0) and Dimensionless Vc plots.

-- 10. By default, the plot is the Dimensionless R_g plot.
-Use the dropdown "Plot" menu at the top to select the Normalized (by I(0) and Dimensionless Vc plots. - 11.
-Return to the Dimensionless R_g plot.
+- 11. Return to the Dimensionless R_g plot.
 Use the check boxes to hide the partially_folded and unfolded data sets on the plot.
-Note that both the lysozyme and GI data look very similar on this plot, showing they have similar shapes and (lack of) flexibility.
+Note that both the lysozyme and GI data look very similar on this plot, showing they have similar shapes and (lack of) flexibility. - Tip: You can click on the colored line in the Color column to change the color of an item on the plot.